yangwangmadrid/GenInfi/README.md

 ### Installation
 This is a typical python program and requires no installation as long as Python 3 has been preinstalled in your computer.
-Upon downloading the Geninfi package, simply decompress it to any location as you like, which which is referred to as the source directory of Geninfi (hereafter denoted by `SRC_GENINFI`).
+Upon downloading the Geninfi package, simply decompress it to any location as you like.
+Hereafter, we refer to the folder where the main program file, *geninfi.py*, is located as the source directory of Geninfi (denoted by `SRC_GENINFI`).